Disc📀graphy

 a musical A to Z

-THIS PIECE was inspired by various visits with family and friends to "Another Place", Crosby Beach, Merseyside, UK.
-Situated close to where I was born, raised and went to school "Another Place" is a piece of modern sculpture by Sir Antony Gormley.
-It consists of 100 cast iron figures stretching 1.5 miles along the Mersey estuary.
-They stand looking westward.
+Firstly, the desire and eventual realisation of relocating with my partner from the city I had called home for 43 years to live in the countryside.
+This brought with it the opportunity to experience an entirely new way of life, set of surroundings and the impetus to integrate into the community by meeting and getting to know new people.
+What was essentially a leap of faith and huge gamble became a journey into the unknown which could have gone horribly wrong but turned out better than we could ever have imagined.
+Secondly, numerous memorable visits with family and friends to the site of "Another Place", Crosby Beach, Merseyside, UK.
+"Another Place" is a piece of modern sculpture by Sir Antony Gormley.
+It consists of 100 cast iron figures stretching 1.5 miles along the Mersey estuary looking westward.
 Maybe they are in search of a new home across the sea - Ireland perhaps or America?
 Or are they thinking wistfully about their former homeland, contemplating a return one day?
 Only the figures themselves have the answer.
-Have a listen to the track and see what you think...
+Have a listen to the track and see what you think.
+And last but not least, the ongoing plight of those desperate souls struggling to cross the English Channel in small boats in the hope of finding a new life in the UK away from a dangerous existence in their own homeland.
+Their situation and our own good fortune could not be more dissimilar.

-INSPIRED BY the sights, sounds, smells, colours and feelings of Autumn
+INSPIRED BY the sights, sounds, scents, colours and feelings of Autumn

 The eyes BEHIND THE MASK are lost in shadow and mystery.